-- Remove excess jewellery - Squirt enough hand rub product to cover both of your hands - Roll to distribute over palms, back of hands and between fingers - Rub hands together until dry
+- Remove excess jewellery. - Squirt enough hand rub product to cover both of your hands. - Roll the hand rub over your hands to distribute it over your palms, the back of the hands and between your fingers. - Rub hands together until dry.